thumblemonks/riot/README.markdown

       setup { @user = User.new }
       should("not be created") { @user.new_record? }
     end

+Sometimes it's more clear to say "this **should** be that" and sometimes it's better to say "**asserts** this is that".
+I promise you that Protest will get no more redundant than this, but also that besides speed, Protest will aim at being expressive with a minimal amount of syntax.

 I'm going to use `asserts` for the rest of this introduction, but you should know that you can replace any instance of `asserts` with `should` and nothing would change.